gerbless/react-tutorial/flux/readme.md

 ![flux-vs-mvc][flux-vs-mvc-source]

 To really understand what is the big deal with flux instead of just using MVC as always.
-Let's understand what MVC means in frontend side.
+Let's understand what MVC means in front-end side.

 ## MVC